Marcifer/SlotMachine-for-Streamers/README.md

 You can control Slot Machine using commands written into the chat of your stream.

 Commands should use custom points system as a way to generate and manipulate points for Slot Machine.
-Here are two examples, that can be used:
+Here are two examples that can be used:
   - **VRFlad's points system - TESTED** > https://www.youtube.com/watch?v=VCnoT7wqNrE
   - *TerrierDart's points system - NEEDS TESTING, may not work in current version* > https://terrierdarts.pages.dev/en/ranking_system/core/